Use the information in this section to resolve errors and warnings.

 If you see the above error messages, the issue might be caused by a failure in the RSE Service to shut down properly.
 In some cases, the service remains operational for a few seconds after the shutdown command is issued.

 When a restart of the RSE Service is attempted, the Service fails to bind to the assigned port.
 When this error occurs, the service must be killed manually through the Windows™ Task Manager (or equivalent tool).
-Then, the RSE Service can be restarted as part of normal Experience Analytics startup procedures.
+Then, the RSE Service can be restarted as part of normal Tealeaf startup procedures.

 reassd: Couldn't find SSL session cache entry